zafajardo9/lms-educate/documentation/FRONTEND_CODING_PRACTICES.md

 ## 4. Styling & UX

 - Tailwind CSS + shadcn/ui primitives only—no custom CSS frameworks.
+Compose shadcn building blocks and Tailwind utilities for every surface.
+- When the team provides a bespoke component (e.g., a card, form, or layout shell), treat it as the source of truth: reuse it instead of reimplementing, and proactively suggest improvements or refactors if a senior-level review would catch issues.
 - Follow the design tokens already present (colors, spacing).
 Avoid introducing new utility classes unless necessary.
 - Keep layouts responsive by default (flex/grid).
 Test on mobile breakpoints.
 - Accessible defaults: buttons are `<button>`, links are `<Link>`, aria labels on icons, focus-visible states.